Flying ace: Iran - Israel Conflict

+In the same engagement, Maj.
+Benjamin Coffey and WSO Capt.
+Lacie Hester shot down six Iranian drones; they both received the Silver Star for their efforts.

 Accuracy

 Realistic assessment of enemy casualties is important for intelligence purposes, so most air forces expend considerable effort to ensure accuracy in victory claims.
 In World War II, the aircraft gun camera came into general usage by the Luftwaffe as well as the RAF and USAAF, partly in hope of alleviating inaccurate victory claims.

+World War I aerial victory accuracy

 In World War I the standards for confirmation of aerial victories were developed.
 The most strict were the German and French ones which required both the existence of traceable wrecks or observations of independent observers.
 In contrast to this, the British system also accepted single claims of the pilots and deeds such as enemy planes "out of control", "driven down" and "forced to land".
 Aerial victories were also divided among different pilots.
-This led to vast overclaims on the British and partially on the US American side.
+This led to vast overclaims on the British and partially on the American side.
 Some air forces, such as the USAAF, also included kills on the ground as victories.

-The most accurate figures usually belong to the air arm fighting over its own territory, where many wrecks can be located, and even identified, and where shot down enemy are either killed or captured.
-It is for this reason that at least 76 of the 80 aircraft credited to Manfred von Richthofen can be tied to known British losses—the German Jagdstaffeln flew defensively, on their own side of the lines, in part due to General Hugh Trenchard's policy of offensive patrol.
+The most accurate figures usually belong to the air arm fighting over its own territory, where many wrecks can be located, and even identified, and where shot down enemy aircrews are either killed or captured.
+It is for this reason that at least 76 of the 80 aircraft credited to Manfred von Richthofen can be tied to known British losses.
+The German Jagdstaffeln flew defensively, on their own side of the lines, in part due to General Hugh Trenchard's policy of offensive patrol.